Windstar343/mouse-jiggler/README.md

     # Moves the mouse randomly every 3 seconds when active.

 def on_press(key):
-    # Toggles the jiggler with the F5 key.
+    # Toggles the Controls with the F5, F9 and F10 key.
 ```

 ## 🖼️ Preview